Horodok, Khmelnytskyi Oblast: History

+The town's population was 17,746 according to the 2001 census.
 Until 18 July 2020, Horodok was the administrative center of Horodok Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Khmelnytskyi Oblast to three.
 The area of Horodok Raion was merged into Khmelnytskyi Raion.

 Demographics

 In 2001, Horodok had a population of 17,509, which increased to 17,746 in 2022.
 The overwhelming majority of the population are ethnic Ukrainians, yet the city is home to a large Polish community, which accounts for a bit less than 20% of the population.
 The exact ethnic composition as of the 2001 Ukrainian census was as follows: